 It provides commands, each described in more detail below, that read these tags and generates several different sorts of summaries and basic stats from your daily notes.

 It's up to you!
-I run /appendProgressUpdate as part of my daily note (see Calling from a Template below), but you might want to do it at the end of a day/week/month in those notes.
+I run /progress update as part of my daily note (see Calling from a Template below), but you might want to do it at the end of a day/week/month in those notes.
+Or open /chart progress summary from the command bar or the sidebar at any time for a chart view of the same tracked items.

 All these commands require some setup, so it knows what you want to summarise.
-Do this in the Plugin Preferences panel by clicking the gear button on the 'Summaries' line.
+Do this in the Plugin Preferences panel by clicking on the "Habits & Summaries" card, and then the "Settings" button.
 Each setting has an explanation (below), and they are grouped into relevant sections.

 The command output can include little "sparkline" graphs, as a simple in-line visualisation of the recorded activity for each item you're tracking, where the time period is a month or less.
 A dot . indicates there's no data for that day; the height of the bar indicates the value of that day, relative to the maximum in that time period.
 The minimum is always 0, not the lowest value, and that is always shown as an empty space.